awsdocs/aws-glue-developer-guide/doc_source/aws-glue-programming-python-samples-legislators.md

 1. Sign in to the AWS Management Console, and open the AWS Glue console at [https://console\.aws\.amazon\.com/glue/](https://console.aws.amazon.com/glue/)\.

 1. Following the steps in [Working with Crawlers on the AWS Glue Console](console-crawlers.md), create a new crawler that can crawl the `s3://awsglue-datasets/examples/us-legislators/all` dataset into a database named `legislators` in the AWS Glue Data Catalog\.
+The example data is already in this public Amazon S3 bucket\.

 1. Run the new crawler, and then check the `legislators` database\.